lukahabus/dotInstrukcije/README.md

 # dotInstrukcije

-This project is a web API for managing professors and subjects in an educational institution.
-It provides features for registering and logging in professors, creating subjects, retrieving subjects by URL, and scheduling instruction sessions.
+This project is a web API for managing students, professors and subjects for tutoring.
+It provides features for registering and logging in professors / students, creating subjects, retrieving subjects by URL, and scheduling instruction sessions.

 ## Entities

+• Student: Represents a student.
+Fields include Id, Email, Name, Surname, Password, ProfilePictureUrl.

-• Professor: Represents a professor in the institution.
+• Professor: Represents a professor.
 Fields include Id, Email, Name, Surname, Password, ProfilePictureUrl, and Subjects.

 • Subject: Represents a subject taught in the institution.
 Fields include Id, Title, Url, and Description.